pbuslaev/docking_pipeline/README.md

 We will perform docking with classical pipeline (`autodock-vina`) and with ML pipeline (`Boltz2`).

 > I should say here, that I am a bit biased.
 Currently, we use in-house docking tool for docking, and we never use docking scores for macking any decisions on the projects.
 Also, ou our internals set, `Boltz2` affinity prediction module demonstrated 0 correlation.
-However, I think that scores can be more meaningful for CDK2 classical strcuture, since it most probably was used for training and optimization of all the comp-pipelines a lot.
+However, I think that scores can be more meaningful for the classical strcuture we used, since it most probably was used for training and optimization of all the comp-pipelines a lot.
 Overall, I think that currently the most robust affinity prediction tool is FEP (or something similar).

 ### 3.1.
 Classical docking with `AutoDock-Vina`